gitdode/avrenv/README.md

 Also a small experimental project should have tests, right?
-The client program is using `AceUnit` for unit tests, while those making HTTP requests are actually integration tests, simply using the Quarkus web app running in dev mode with Dev Services for Keycloak, which is very convenient for development but currently not included in the GitHub action building and testing the projects.
+The client program is using `AceUnit` for unit tests, while those making HTTP requests are actually integration tests, simply using the Quarkus web app running in dev mode with Dev Services for Keycloak, which is also very convenient for development.
 The Quarkus web app is simply tested by building the project.